oroinc/documentation/user/back-office/customers/customers/customer-configuration/system-configuration/website/customer-routing-settings.rst

 .. note::
     The website routing settings can be configured :ref:`globally <sys--config--sysconfig--websites--routing>`, per :ref:`organization <organization-config-website-routing>`, per :ref:`website <sys--websites--sysconfig--websites--routing>`, :ref:`customer group <user-guide--customer-groups--configuration--settings--routing>` and customer.

-You can configure what :ref:`frontend menu <frontend-menus-overview>` will represent the :ref:`main menu <frontstore-guide--navigation-main-menu>` in the storefront.
+You can configure what :ref:`storefront menu <frontend-menus-overview>` will represent the :ref:`main menu <frontstore-guide--navigation-main-menu>` in the storefront.

 To configure the main navigation menu per customer: